Cosmosha/Cosmosha/README.md

 Welcome to my coding universe!
 As a dedicated web developer, I'm here to craft digital experiences that not only meet but exceed expectations.
 I hold a special place in my heart for front-end magic ✨, and I'm driven by the power of pixels and code.<br>
 With the Microverse seal of approval, I've honed my skills through a unique remote development school.
 I'm all about working hand-in-hand with fellow code enthusiasts from around the globe 🌎.
 Whether it's full-stack wizardry or lending a hand to make the web more beautiful, I'm your go-to collaborator.
-My commitment to excellence ensures that I don't just meet deadlines, I surpass them.
+My commitment to excellence ensures that I don't just meet deadlines, I surpass them. <br>
 Let's embark on this coding journey together and create digital marvels! 💻✨

 Connect with me, and let's build the future, one line of code at a time. 🚀💬"